]

 4. Using a hose, trickle water around the plant's base.
 The stream should be the width of a pencil.

+Water small plants (one gallon size) for 30 to 45 minutes.
+Trees with large root balls require one to two hours of watering.
 If one inch of rain does not fall each week, water regularly.
 A deep soak like the one described above once every 5-10 days (depending on the weather) should suffice.
 During the winter months, most plants require watering once a month on a warm day.

 BASIC CARE